-The windows throughout are of a single timber glazed sash and case type.
+The windows throughout are of a sash and case timber variety.
+The two bedroom windows are of a double glazed type with the rest of the windows being single glazed.
+The sky lights appear to be double glazed.
 The front and communal access doors are in timber.